protubero/beanstore/README.md

 * "query" entities with java streams
 * return a snapshot version of the store (i.e. subsequent transactions will have no effect on the snapshot store.)

-Calling `BeanStore.close` first closes the transaction queue for new entries and then closes the transaction writer.

 ### Plugins